-Switched Access: If the Customer's location has a transmission line that is switched through the LEC or CLEC to reach the long distance network, the access is switched.
+Switched Access: If Customer's location has a transmission line that is switched through the LEC or CLEC to reach the long distance network, the access is switched.

-Switched Services(s): Any Services that are not Data Services as defined herein which use message switches to share inter-switch transport.
+Switched Services(s): Any Services that use message switches to share inter-switch transport.

-T-1: Composed of twenty-four (24) 64 Kilobit Channels with a throughput capacity of 1.544 Mbps.
+T-1: Composed of twenty-four 64-kilobit Channels with a throughput capacity of 1.536 MBPS.
 Also called DS1.

-T1C: A digital carrier facility used to transmit a DS-1 formatted digital signal at 3.152 Mbps.
+T-1C: A digital carrier facility used to transmit a DS-1 formatted digital signal at 3.152 MBPS.

-Third Party Vendor: A company, entity or individual, other than the Company, designated by the Company that provides the facilities and/or the equipment required to provide Service(s).
+Third Party Vendor: A company, entity, or individual, other than the Company, designated by the Company that provides the facilities and/or the equipment required to provide Service(s).

 TLC: Termination Liability Charge.
-A charge which applies when the Customer cancels Service prior to the expiration date of a term plan agreement for Data Service(s).
+A charge that applies when Customer cancels Service prior to the expiration date of a term plan agreement for Data Service(s).